Tallán language

 Tallán is an extinct and poorly attested language of the Piura Region of Peru.
 It is too poorly known to be definitively classified.
 It may have a possible connection to neighboring Sechura, termed the Sechura–Catacao languages.
-In Glottolog and in Jolkesky (2016), the two attested Catacaoan languages, Catacao and Colán, are listed as dialects of Tallán.

 Dialects

-Mason (1950) lists Apichiquí, Cancebí, Charapoto, Pichote, Pichoasac, Pichunsi, Manabí, Jarahusa, and Jipijapa as dialects of Atalán.
-Rivet (1924) lists Manta, Huancavilca, Puna, and Tumbez within an Atalán family.

-Loukotka (1968) makes reference both to Tallán and the Catacaoan language family, treating Tallán as related to Sechura but Catacaoan as a distinct family.
+Loukotka (1968) makes reference both to Tallán and the Catacaoan language family, which are synonymous, treating Tallán as related to Sechura but Catacaoan as a distinct family.
 He lists the following three languages: